Skip to main content

 Somatic Cell Hybridization

 Somatic cell hybridization is a technique used to combine two different types of cells, typically from different species, to create a hybrid cell.
-This process allows researchers to study gene expression and chromosome behavior in a controlled environment.
+This method allows researchers to study gene expression and chromosome behavior in a controlled environment.
 In the context of the question, human-mouse hybrids are used to identify the location of specific human genes on human chromosomes.

 Recommended video: